ORS-Consulting/ORS-openthermo/docs/Manual.md

 : Incident heat fluxes for various fire scenarios given by Scandpower [@scandpower] {#tbl:heatfluxes1}

 ### API 521 pool-fire heat load
-The amount of heat absorbed by a vessel exposed to an open fire is markedly affected by the type of fuel feeding the fire, the degree to which the vessel is enveloped by the flames (a function of vessel size and shape), the environment factor, firefighting, and drainage. [@Eq:API521] is used to evaluate these conditions if there are prompt firefighting efforts and drainage of flammable materials away from the vessels.
+The amount of heat absorbed by a vessel exposed to an open pool fire is markedly affected by the type of fuel feeding the fire, the degree to which the vessel is enveloped by the flames (a function of vessel size and shape), the environment factor, firefighting, and drainage. [@Eq:API521] is used to evaluate these conditions if there are prompt firefighting efforts and drainage of flammable materials away from the vessels.

 $$Q = C_1 F A_{ws}^{0.82}$$ {#eq:API521}